Roof Ventilation: What’s Involved in an Attic Inspection?

 Attic Inspection Process

 When a contractor comes in to inspect your attic, the first thing to be checked is the airflow.
 The root of many attic and roof problems starts with an improper flow of air.
-Other factors in an inspection include the following:
+Other factors in an roof inspection include the following:

 - Does the ventilation system match up with the roof design?
 Roof designs can vary greatly between houses.
 Whether it is a mansard, shed, hip, or gable, it will require the right venting to maximize the airflow.